- Summer is approaching, and with it comes what is typically the busiest season for demand response.

 Summer Weather and the Electric Grid

 Summer hasn’t yet officially begun, but there have already been notable early highs – Southern California, for instance, saw a heatwave in late April.
-And the heat can arrive quickly -- last year, by the end of May, records were being broken across the West.
+And Texas has already seen “unseasonably hot” weather, during which ERCOT asked residents to “conserve power when they can.”

 While it’s impossible to say with certainty what weather lies ahead this summer, there are reasons to think demand response will be as helpful as ever this year.
 The North American Electric Reliability Corporation (NERC), for instance, said in its December 2021 Long-Term Reliability Assessment that the rapid change of the grid could create challenges, in tandem with the growth of extreme weather.